ibm-cloud-docs/openshift/openshift_cluster_access.md

 This information is applicable for version 3.11 clusters or version 4 clusters on VPC compute infrastructure.
 The private cloud service endpoint cannot be enabled on version 4 clusters on classic infrastructure.
 {: note}

-The {{site.data.keyword.openshiftshort}} master is accessible through the private cloud service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPC VPN connection](/docs/vpc?topic=vpc-vpn-onprem-example) for VPC infrastructure, or for classic infrastructure, a [VPN connection](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+The {[product_name_kube_openshift]} master is accessible through the private cloud service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPC VPN connection](/docs/vpc?topic=vpc-vpn-onprem-example) for VPC infrastructure, or for classic infrastructure, a [VPN connection](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 However, communication with the Kubernetes master over the private cloud service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.dl_full_notm}}.
 You can expose the private cloud service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private cloud service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.dl_full_notm}} connection.
 If you enable only the private cloud service endpoint, you can use the {{site.data.keyword.openshiftshort}} web console to create the private NLB.
 {: shortdesc}

 ### Accessing version 4 VPC clusters through the private cloud service endpoint